-Structural models of network formation usually include biases in preferences or meetings to generate homophily in equilibrium (Currarini et al. (2009), Boucher (2015), Mayer and Puller (2008)); some also include payoffs from common neighbors (DePaula et al. (forthcoming), Menzel (2015), Sheng (2012), Ridder and Sheng (2015)).
+Menzel (2015), Sheng (2012), Ridder and Sheng (2015)).
 However, disentangling homophily, clustering and unobserved heterogeneity using only one network observation is extremely challenging (Graham (2017), Chandrasekhar and Jackson (2016)).
 My model contributes to the literature by separately identifying the payoffs for homophily and clustering, while modeling unobserved heterogeneity in a tractable way.

 Previous work has noted the importance of sparsity for identification and the statistical properties of the estimators.
-Chandrasekhar and Jackson (2014) show that sparsity is one of the crucial ingredients to prove consistency of the estimates; DePaula et al. (forthcoming) show that sparsity and limited dependence lead to identification in a model of network formation with homophily.21 The model in this paper has equilibrium networks that are sparse; the main assumption that generates this outcome is the asymptotically vanishing probability of meeting people in different communities.
-As in previous work sparsity is crucial to prove asymptotic normality of the sufficient statistics, because it reduces the dependence among links and allows me to focus the analysis on weakly dependent subnetworks.
+Chandrasekhar and Jackson (2014) show that sparsity is one of the crucial ingredients to prove consistency of the estimates; DePaula et al. (forthcoming) show that sparsity and limited dependence lead to identification in a model of network formation with homophily.23 The model in this paper has equilibrium networks that are sparse; the main assumption that generates this outcome is the asymptotically vanishing probability of meeting people in different communities.24

 The estimation of the model is computationally intensive, because the community structure is unobserved.
 However, one could pre-process the data and use an algorithm to identify and estimate community memberships before the estimation of the network model, like in Bonhomme et al. (2017).
-This would speed up computations and estimation, because the simulation of the community structure is the main computational bottleneck.22 Some authors have partitioned the network into subgraphs to compute bounds for the identified sets (Sheng (2012)), while others have considered random graph models where subgraphs (rather than links) are formed (Chandrasekhar and Jackson (2016)).
+This would speed up computations and estimation, because the simulation of the community structure is the main computational bottleneck.
+Some authors have partitioned the network into subgraphs to compute bounds for the identified sets (Sheng (2012)), while others have considered random graph models where subgraphs (rather than links) are formed (Chandrasekhar and Jackson (2016)).
 In this paper, I impose conditions that allow me to factorize the likelihood into within- and between-communities subgraphs components, and I implicitly focus on dependence within subnetworks, rather than across subnetworks, thus reducing the computational burden.